-Putting a modern spin on the ancient art of mosaics, Michael Curry creates one of a kind glass wall sculptures for design teams, commercial settings, and private homes.
-He has devised innovative, three dimensional techniques to accentuate the dramatic interaction between glass and light.
-These hand cut mosaics offer hypnotic appeal as they create a sense of movement, melding both color and shape.
+Putting a modern spin on the ancient art of mosaics, Michael Curry creates one of a kind wall sculptures for design teams, commercial settings, and private homes.
+Constructed with innovative, three dimensional techniques, these hand cut mosaics offer kinetic appeal as they meld both color and shape.

-With his studio located in midtown Manhattan, the majority of Michael’s work is focused in the greater New York City area, including works on permanent display in the Empire State Building.
-His pieces are installed throughout New Jersey as well as Boston, Chicago, Los Angeles, Atlanta, Washington DC, Miami, Ft.
-Myers, Buenos Aires, and Hamilton, Bermuda.
-Works on public display include the lobby of Miami’s newly opened East in Brickell City Center and the JW Marriott Marquis, also downtown Miami.
-Other public works are showcased in the lobby of Luxe City Center Hotel in downtown Los Angeles and Manhattan Plaza Health Club in midtown Manhattan.
-Studio visits can be arranged by appointment.
+With his studio located in midtown Manhattan, the majority of Michael’s work is focused in the greater New York City area, including works on permanent display in the Empire State Building and the lobby of the newly opened Jackson Park.
+His pieces are also installed throughout New Jersey, Boston, Chicago, Los Angeles, Atlanta, Washington DC, Miami, Houston, Buenos Aires, and Hamilton, Bermuda.
+Works on public display include the lobby of Miami’s East Hotel, the JW Marriott Marquis, and the lobby of the Luxe City Center Hotel in downtown Los Angeles.

 As a child I was given a set of colorful Play Plax blocks.
 I would sit and play with them for hours, holding them up to the light, hypnotized by the way in which the shapes and colors could blend and morph.
 The way I work today is really much the same.
 I love experimenting and finding new and interesting ways to make my materials come to life, such as turning glass on it’s side, playing with canvas shape, stacking glass, and incorporating lighting.
 It brings me great joy to see someone looking at one of my pieces in that same hypnotized way I used to look at my colored blocks.